 As we all know, able-sighted humans operate with binocular vision—two eyes, two signals, one sense of sight.
 With mobile AR, we reduce our view of the world by looking through the camera lens, which presents a monocular view of the space around us.
 This, in turn, diminishes our ability to reason about the spatial relationship of the objects in our view.

 Binocular vision enables those with it to determine proximity very well.
-As we look out upon the world, the signals going from both left and right eyes to our brain are different.
+As we look out upon the world, the signals going from both left and right eyes to our brain are different—where these signals meet is called convergence.
 This relative difference—between the left and right signals—is sufficient that our brains learn to translate it into a measure relative proximity of other entities to our own selves.

 The disparity in left-eye/right-eye signals is inversely related to the relative perceived distance between the object and its viewer.
 This is called stereopsis and is how we triangulate objects in space.

-That's great and all, if we have binocular vision, but, again, with mobile AR we do not—by limiting ourselves to monocular vision, we lose parallax, so we lose depth perception.
+That's great and all, if we have binocular vision, but, again, with mobile AR we do not—by limiting ourselves to monocular vision, we lose convergence, so we lose a bit of our ability to perceive depth.

 This isn’t much of a problem with objects of known size—we have no worry of forgetting the moon is large and sits far away.
 Regardless of what we know, however, our sensory systems still fall victim to optical illusions, which is how we end up with memes.

-Without parallax, we can just put the larger sphere further away from the observer and our job is done—observer fooled.
+Without two independent points of observation (left/right eyes), we can just put the larger sphere further away from the observer and our job is done—observer fooled.
 Limited by monocular vision, it may be difficult, if impossible, for our observer to come to a definitive comparison between the two.

-But with binocular vision, our observer has the upper-hand and stereopsis provides the necessary information to quickly determine that the spheres do not sit at the same depth.
+But with binocular vision, our observer has the upper-hand—convergence and stereopsis provide the necessary information to quickly determine that the spheres do not sit at the same depth.
 Our observer would then conclude that one sphere is larger than the other.

 So, tying this back to AR, what useful, general principle can we draw here?
 Simply that, limited by monocular vision, perceived size is a function of physical size and distance.
 This is at the core of responsive AR for mobile.